Let's Make a Dream

 Let's Make a Dream (French: Faisons un rêve...) is a 1936 French romantic comedy film directed by Sacha Guitry and starring Guitry, Raimu and Jacqueline Delubac.
 It is an adaptation of the 1916 play of the same title by Guitry.
+It was shot at the Epinay Studios on the outskirts of Paris, and distributed by the French subsidiary of Tobis Film.
 The film's sets were designed by the art director Robert Gys.
-It was shot at the Epinay Studios on the outskirts of Paris, and distributed by the French subsidiary of Tobis Film.